judeeey/neoclock/README.md

 neoclock_background_color: <color_name>
 ```

-You can change these settings at any time by manually editing the file or using the `--font`, `--color`, and `--bg` flags when launching NeoClock.
+You can change these settings at any time by manually editing the file or using the `--font`, `--color`, and `--bg` flags when launching neoclock.

 ### Example: